harshavijay85/Image-Compare/README.md

 # Image Compare Project
 This app will automate the manual task of comparing image pairs.
-This will also introduce the user to basics of machine learning.
 # Objective
 Create an app that will compare image pairs, find if they are similar, rate the difference and populate the elapsed time.
 A .csv file should be created which will have 2 fields with absolute raw path to the images mentioned in the fields.